 Edita's business operations currently remain slightly impacted as the food industry in general is exempted from various bans and constraints imposed by various regulatory authorities including exemption from curfew hours and cargo shipping and flight operations restrictions.
-Based on these factors, Edita's management believes that the Covid-19 pandemic has had no material effects on Edita's reported financial results for the period ended 30 June 2020.
+Based on these factors, Edita's management believes that the Covid-19 pandemic has had no material effects on Edita's reported financial results for the year ended 31 December 2020.
 Edita's management continues to monitor the situation closely.